marialauramirabelli/Network-Everything/Final-Project/README.md

 *Circuit*

-The image below shows how to connect the ultrasonic range sensor to a RPi (4 GPIOs) with two resistors (1K and 2K Ohms).
+The image below shows how to connect the ultrasonic distance sensor to a RPi (4 GPIOs) with two resistors (1K and 2K Ohms).
 Taken from [codelectron.com](http://codelectron.com/measure-distance-ultrasonic-sensor-pi-hc-sr04/).

 ![img](https://github.com/marialauramirabelli/Network-Everything/blob/master/Final-Project/schematic.png)